 You should refrigerate cooked sausage within 2 hours of cooking.
 Cooked sausage will last in the fridge for about as long as banana pudding, up to 3-4 days.

 If you want to store cooked sausage longer, freeze it.
-Frozen cooked sausage will keep for up to 3 months before being discarded.
+Frozen cooked sausage will keep for up to 3 months before it needs to be discarded.

 back to menu ↑